NicoloLazzaroni/WordPress-XMLRPC-BruteForce/README.md

 With the use of this tool you will be able, given a username and a password dictionary, to bruteforce any given WordPress website through the use of its XML-RPC API.

+<b>Disclaimer:</b> For educational purposes only.
+Not intended for illegal activities.
+The author is not responsible for any action performed by the software user.

 <h2><b>Features</b></h2>

 - Accepts SOCKS 4/5 Proxies.